 - Hand Dishwashing Soap – Is a great item to stock up on when it’s on sale.
 But when you’re considering it for your survival pantry, be sure to buy only enough to last 12 months.
 After this, the cleansing quality decreases.

 - Bread.
 Bread is a staple food for many, it has fiber, vitamins, some people can’t eat anything without bread.
 Too bad the shelf life is 1-2 weeks in the fridge and less than a week in the pantry.
 You’re much better off storing whole grains such as whole oats and wheat berries because the shelf life is much, much longer.
+Or you can make your very own survival bread with basic ingredients, and you’ll be sure it’ll last a long time.

 - Ketchup – Ketchup lasts up to 12 months when stored in a cool dry environment.